-Apple ecosystem is one of the most secure and reliable systems.
+Apple’s ecosystem is one of the most secure and reliable systems.
 Backups store all your personal data, images, videos, contacts, settings, messages, and much more.
-It helps us a lot because electronic devices tend to be corrupt, and all of our personal and essential data is, of course, stored on the device that necessarily needs to be backed up daily or weekly.
-If the iPhone is stolen, dropped, or damaged, this backup can be restored in other iPhones, and you get access to all of your data pretty quickly.
-Otherwise, if you are taking Apple Device Backup to iCloud then here’s How to Delete Old Device Backup from iCloud from iPhone or Mac.
+It helps us a lot because electronic devices tend to be corrupt, and all of our personal and essential data is stored on the device that necessarily needs to be backed up daily or weekly.
+If the iPhone is stolen, dropped, or damaged, this backup can be restored in other iPhones, and you get access to all of your data pretty quickly; otherwise, if you are taking Apple Device Backup to iCloud, Here’s How to Delete Old Device Backup from iCloud from iPhone or Mac.

-These backups could quickly eat up the iCloud, iPhone, and Mac storage and, if you periodically take backup, then delete the old backups.
-There are different ways to delete the iPhone backup from Mac; follow the easy one for you.
+These backups could quickly eat up the iCloud, iPhone, and Mac storage and, if you periodically take backups, then delete the old backups.
+There are different ways to delete the iPhone backup from your Mac; follow the easy one for you.

-Remove iPhone Backup from Mac (Catalina or Later – Monterey)
+Remove iPhone Backup from Mac (Catalina or Later – Sonoma)

 From macOS Catalina and newer versions – MacOS Monterey Updated, the iPhone backups are stored in the Finder.
-Apple had added all the functions of iTunes inside the Finder only, so let’s see how to delete old iPhone backup from Mac, MacBook.
+Apple had added all the functions of iTunes inside the Finder only, so let’s see how to delete old iPhone backups from Mac, and MacBook.

 Method 1: Using Finder